bocaletto-luca/calc-free/README.md

-# Calc Free
+# Calc

-# Author: Bocaletto Luca
+**Author:** Bocaletto Luca

+**Language:** Python

+Calc is a simple yet powerful graphical calculator application written in Python using the PyQt6 library for the user interface.
+This application allows users to perform basic mathematical operations, calculate percentages, and compute square and cubic roots in an intuitive and user-friendly manner.

 ![Screenshot 2023-10-08 201410](https://github.com/elektronoide/calc-free/assets/134635227/3085b0f5-29a7-4cc0-9466-0ee6f9483f9a)

-Calc Free is a simple yet powerful graphical calculator application written in Python using the PyQt6 library for the user interface.
-This application allows users to perform basic mathematical operations, calculate percentages, and compute square and cubic roots in an intuitive and user-friendly manner.

 ## Features